Introduction to Noh

 In general, the use of space and time is not portrayed realistically.
 Rather, there is a freedom of portrayal which requires the audience members to use their imaginations.
 Characters take only a few steps and through their song or that of the chorus, the audience knows that they have travelled a great distance.
 Two characters may appear on the stage nearly side-by-side, but again the audience comes to understand that they are not yet in each other’s presence.
 While this may be confusing for the first time viewer, for many people who come to understand these and other conventions, noh creates a very powerful theatrical expression.

-The following websites are excellent sources of information about the history and practise of Noh theatre:
+The following websites are excellent sources of information about the history and practice of Noh theatre:

 Study Noh in the UK

-3 weeks intensive course in August at Royal Holloway, University of London.
+A 3 weeks- intensive course in the summer at Royal Holloway, University of London.